sreerajchintham/AI-support-agent/Documentation/DEVELOPMENT_PROCESS.md

 - Smooth animations and professional styling
 - Aven branding integration
 - Responsive design for all device sizes
+- **Instant server availability during development**
+- **No hanging or blocking during startup**

-**The AI Support Agent is now fully operational with all requested enhancements successfully implemented and tested.**
+**The AI Support Agent is now fully operational with all requested enhancements successfully implemented, tested, and optimized for production use.**